rwndy/rwndy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ITC.
+- 🔭 I’m currently working on Resync Digital as Senior React Developer

 ![github stats](https://github-readme-stats.vercel.app/api?username=rwndy&show_icons=true)